 World Cancer Day is a day that unites and connects people across the globe.
 It’s an opportunity for people to talk about their experiences, share their stories and donate to support fantastic cancer charities worldwide.

 Many of you will already know that this is a topic close to all of our hearts.
 Our Associate Director, Lloyd, was diagnosed with advanced prostate cancer in 2016.
-Lloyd has been an inspiration to all of us and, this World Cancer Day, we’re celebrating everyone around the world who is bravely fighting cancer.
+Lloyd was an inspiration to all of us and, this World Cancer Day, we’re celebrating everyone around the world who is bravely fighting cancer.

 How long have you worked for Club Insure?